 Advanced breakdowns build off of the Basic tagging suite to include things like player touches, pass strings & results, and more.
-Advanced-level breakdowns are available in many sports; please contact email@example.com if you'd like more information about your specific sport.
+Please contact firstname.lastname@example.org if you'd like more information.

 Medium breakdowns are presently offered for Soccer.
 They are a 'touches only' breakdown that tags athletes in the game (but does not include the Basic tagging suite).

-Both of these types of breakdowns require multiple angles of synced footage; a wide-angle shot of the game for Basic tags and a tight-angle shot so we can see the numbers on players' jerseys in order to tag them.
+Multiple angles of synced footage are no longer REQUIRED for a Medium or Advanced breakdown, although we still recommend the benefits of multiple angles (a wide-angle shot of the game for Basic tags and a tight-angle shot so we can see the numbers on players' jerseys in order to tag them).

 HOW DO I SET UP MY CAMERAS TO FILM A GAME WITH MULTIPLE ANGLES?

 Great question.
 You must mount both cameras on a single tripod like this: